jlaumon/blog/content/post/copy-queues.md

 ![Background Loadings](images/CopyQueues_bg_loadings.svg)

 Here again you might think that adding a second **Copy Queue** would solve it.
-But actually it would probably look like this:
+But dependeing on how the hardware queues are assigned, it might look like this:

 ![Background Loadings with second **Copy Queue**](images/CopyQueues_bg_loadings_2nd_queue.svg)